mtaksel/defects/world-of-warcraft-cataclysm-classic-game-defects/those-bears-up-there-daily-quest-defect.md

 **Crash When Trying to Claim Rewards for the 'Those Bears Up There' Daily Quest**

+**Description**

+- After completing the quest, when the player clicks the button to claim the rewards, the game freezes.

 **Preconditions:**

 - Must have a level 85 character and purchased World Of Warcraft game time.

-**Scenario:**

-- Open the game World of Warcraft and log in with your character.

 **Steps:**